brianpeiris/hubs-discord-status/README.md

 # Hubs Discord Status

-If you use Discord in your browser, this will updates your Discord presence when you're using Hubs by Mozilla.
+If you use Discord in your browser, this addon will update your Discord presence when you're using Hubs by Mozilla.

 ## Installation